Grant Guidelines for CHF’s Business Accelerator Program

 - Have had their work published and/or exhibited professionally

-- Are pursuing specific opportunities or projects for which financial support from the fund would make a substantial difference in their business prospects
+- Are pursuing specific opportunities or projects for which the fund’s support would make a substantial difference in their business prospects

 - Are United States citizens or permanent residents

-- Have not previously been awarded a grant from the Clark Hulings Fund
+- Have not previously been awarded a grant from CHF

 - Artist Statement